isc-projects/stork/doc/usage.rst

 .. note::

-   As of the Stork 0.10 release, this mechanism only supports viewing Kea log files; viewing BIND 9 logs is not yet supported.
-Monitoring other logging locations such as: stdout, stderr or syslog is also not supported.
+   This mechanism currently only supports viewing Kea log files; viewing BIND 9 logs is not yet supported.
+Monitoring other logging locations such as stdout, stderr, or syslog is also not supported.

 Kea can be configured to log into multiple destinations.
-Different types of log messages may be output into different log files, syslog, stdout, or stderr.
+Different types of log messages may be output into different log files: syslog, stdout, or stderr.
 The list of log destinations used by the Kea application is available on the ``Kea App`` page.
 Click on the Kea app to view its logs.
 Next, select the Kea daemon by clicking on one of the